 The Distinguished Graduating Student Award: Presented to up to five people and recognizes graduating students whose outstanding contributions have spanned their time at Seattle University.
 Their commitment to service, involvement, and academic excellence within the campus community exemplifies their ability to transform future communities and their willingness to work for a better and just world.
-Seniors, graduate and law students graduating Winter - Fall 2013 are eligible.
+Seniors, graduate and law students graduating Winter - Fall 2014 are eligible.

 The University Mission Awards: Recognize students who have made outstanding contributions to the university community in areas central to the values in the Seattle University Mission Statement.
 There are six separate awards each honoring one recipient.
-First-year through juniors and seniors, graduate and law students who will NOT be graduating Winter-Fall 2013 are eligible.
+Students who are non-graduating are eligible for these awards.

-Best Organization Award: Presented to a club that went above and beyond in the areas of community engagement, event creativity, campus awareness and building connections with other clubs, organizations and/or departments.
+Outstanding Organization Award: Presented to a club that went above and beyond in the areas of community engagement, event creativity, campus awareness and building connections with other clubs, organizations and/or departments.